-Europe Alive is an innovative learning method that makes High School students compete and cooperate over a range of important priorities and decisions, shaping their own success and the common good.
-It all takes place in their classroom and their interactions will be supported by the groundbreaking, internet based CASE-technology.
+Europe Alive is an innovative learning method that makes High School students compete and cooperate over a range of important priorities and decisions and strive both for their own success and the common good.
+It all takes place in their classroom and is supported by a groundbreaking, online simulation game.

 Europe Alive is nonpartisan.
 It doesn’t favor any country, political view or vision of the cooperation, but simply shows how it works.

 The first game of Europe Alive, Europe at Work, is about determining the conditions for citizens working in another EU country and to find a majority to support these rules.

 Teachers' evaluation of Europe at Work 2013 (analogue version)